FAQs: Rand Daily Mail

-For R349 a month, BL Premium Plus subscribers also enjoy full digital access to The Wall Street Journal and receive the Business Day and Financial Mail e-editions (digital replicas of the print editions).
+For R349 a month, BL Premium Plus subscribers also enjoy full digital access to the Sunday Times and Times Select (a daily digital edition of in-depth news) and receive the Business Day, Financial Mail and Sunday Times e-editions (digital replicas of the print editions).

 How do I register on the Rand Daily Mail website?